saz/puppet-php/README.markdown

 ## Service Notification
-You can set which services to notify by setting 'notify =>' on every resource.
+You can define which services to notify by setting 'notify =>' on every resource.
 You're able to use a module, which will trigger a notify of apache, but not of fpm.
 Or no notify at all, because you're using this module only in CLI.